 - Watch for pedestrians waiting to cross the road and make eye contact

-- Stop for pedestrians at the yield line of shark teeth (a line of triangles)
+- Stop for pedestrians at the yield line of white triangles

-- Allow pedestrians to clear the entire roadway before proceeding (note that intersections with crossing guards require motorists and cyclists to wait until all pedestrians and the crossing guard have cleared the entire roadway before proceeding)
+- Allow pedestrians to clear the entire roadway before proceeding to drive through (note that intersections with crossing guards require motorists and cyclists to wait until all pedestrians and the crossing guard have cleared the entire roadway before driving through)

 - Do not pass other vehicles within 30 metres of the crossover